-Recommended Contexts provide possible topics for exploring the themes in the units to help students build language and cultural skills.
+Recommended Contexts provide possible topics that could be addressed in the units to help students build language and cultural skills.

 Building Course Skills describes specific skills that are appropriate to focus on in the unit.

 Preparing for the AP Exam provides helpful tips and common student challenges identified from prior exam data.